MWRobertson/TTRPGContent/README.md

 + [Dataview](https://blacksmithgu.github.io/obsidian-dataview/)
 + [Columns](https://github.com/tnichols217/obsidian-columns)

-**Modal Forms** generates user input forms to capture TTRPG data and convert it to a note in Obsidian.
+**Modal Forms** generates user input forms to capture TTRPG data and convert it to a note in Obsidian. <br>

-**Templater** essentially maps individual template files to a specific folder location (for example, the NPC template file to the NPC folder.)
+**Templater** essentially maps individual template files to a specific folder location (for example, the NPC template file to the NPC folder.)<br>

-**Quick Add** is used to launch the modal form and kick off the whole workflow.
+**Quick Add** is used to launch the modal form and kick off the whole workflow.<br>

-**Dataview** uses inline variables to translate the information from a note's frontmatter into values in the note itself.
+**Dataview** uses inline variables to translate the information from a note's frontmatter into values in the note itself.<br>
 **Columns** is just used in the formatting of finished notes.
-As the name implies, it adds ability to create separate columns in a note.
+As the name implies, it adds ability to create separate columns in a note. <br>

 *Optional* Once you have this workflow functioning, you can enhance it with a plug-in like [Meta Bind](https://github.com/mProjectsCode/obsidian-meta-bind-plugin) to create buttons that call each Quick Add command.
 These buttons can be added to a note to create a dashboard for launching forms.